-- Review and prioritise the services that we provide; - Determine the level of service that can be afforded; - Determine which assets are required to undertake the prioritised services; - Determine any surplus assets that can be decommissioned or rationalised; and - Determine where staffing resources may need to be realigned to deliver the shift in - Review and prioritise the services that we provide; - Determine the level of service that can be afforded; - Determine which assets are required to undertake the prioritised services; - Determine any surplus assets that can be decommissioned or rationalised; and - Determine where staffing resources may need to be realigned to deliver the shift in prioritised services.
+- Review and prioritise the services that we provide; - Determine the level of service that can be afforded: - Determine which assets are required to undertake the prioritised services; - Determine any surplus assets that can be decommissioned or rationalised; and - Determine where staffing resources may need to be realigned to deliver the shift in prioritised services.

 This budget has been developed through a rigorous process.

 More detailed budget information is available throughout this document.